gitrsi/cyberops.zone/resources/Cyber Threat Intelligence/CTI_Strategy.md

 ### Technical CTI

-> :bulb: “What are the exact technical elements being used in current or past attacks?”
+> :bulb: "What are the exact technical elements being used in current or past attacks?"

 Technical CTI refers to highly specific, machine-readable data about threat actor infrastructure, malware characteristics, vulnerabilities and exploits.
 It sits between tactical and operational CTI and provides the technical depth needed to feed detection systems, automate defenses and understand threats at a binary or protocol level.